situ2001/situ2001/README.md

 ### 👋 Hi there.
 This is situ2001.

-- 👨‍🎓 Undergraduate at Guangzhou University, expected to graduate in the summer of 2024.
-- 🪄 Eager to become a full-stack developer.
+- 👨‍💻 Web developer, eager to become a full-stack developer.
 - ⚡ Fun fact: Situ (司徒) is one of the more common surviving Chinese compound surnames.
 - 💭 Ideas burst out of my head like a fountain, but I am too prone to procrastination to catch and implement them😢.
 Thus, I am trying to overcome it recently.
 - 🤔 If you are interested in the Myers–Briggs Type Indicator (MBTI) and want to know my type, I am an `INFP-A`.